 What a thing is depends on whether we take the thing of science or the thing of common sense.
 What a thing is depends on some interplay with us, upon some truth in which it stands.
 Our stance towards things and the things’ stance towards us is the ‘unconcealment’ or the ‘disclosure’ of what the things come to be for us.

 It is through human action in concrete situations that “things” come to be acted on and taken as of a certain character.
 The character of things is no mere viewpoint (subjectivity), but is made in our actions and in situations whether we are applying the scientific method to a closed system that we have made or riding the bus to the mall.
-Only in perceiving and acting upon things do we constitute ourselves as humans, what we call our personal knowledge, just as only thereby do the things become things.
+Only in perceiving and acting upon things do we constitute ourselves as humans, what we call our personal knowledge or experience, just as only thereby do the things become things.

 The model of the thing gives it a separate location in space and we impute a separate location to anything we approach as a thing.
 This leads to a great many separations: we separate subjects and objects, inside and outside, feelings and situations, individuals and inter-personal relationships, individual and community, the time moment “now” and the time moment “later”, symbol and knower, body and mind, etc. These many divisions are not separate issues, since each involves the same conceptual construct of things, such as separately located, a unit “thing” existing here now in a certain unit of space and at a “moment” i.e. a unit bit of time.
 Time, too, is conceived as made up of bit things, units, moments.
 Why?
 It is not because we perceive and study time and find it to be such and such.
 One does not perceive time as such.
 We perceive of time as moments because our approach is one of thing units.